 Instead, I found that the model was surprisingly good at betting against overvalued teams over time.

-So the lesson learned is that some people tend to make sports betting decisions based on emotions.
+So the lesson learned is that some people tend to make sports betting based on emotions.
 Liverpool and Dortmund are teams liked by lots of people, and at times, you make predictions with your heart instead of your brain.
 My machine learning model, well, it does not.

 Learning 3: Machine Learning and Easy Gains

-If nothing else, I learned that making predictions that outperforms the market is complex.
+If nothing else, I learned that making predictions that outperform the market is complex.
 Still, when I started looking at what I had achieved (instead of just obsessing over what I hadn’t), I found one quite surprising fact:

 From a simple Python program and less than 10,000 lines of code, I still had made something that performed just as well as the market.
-How many person-hours aren’t behind bookies odds models and predictions?
+How many person-hours aren’t behind bookies’ odds models and predictions?
 The model can pick out attractive bets weekly, just as any newspaper or expert would.
-By making generalizations, you might not be able to find that one bet that will make you rich—but it may save you lots of time in the proper context.
+By making generalizations, you might not be able to find that one bet that will make you rich — but it may save you lots of time in the proper context.

 Implementing Machine Learning to Wide Ideas

-The team and I quantified the data, but instead of shots on goal and weather forecasts, we looked at how many had interacted with an idea—and in what way.
-And lo and behold; the outcome was on par with the soccer predictions:
+The team and I quantified the data, but instead of shots on goal and weather forecasts, we looked at how many had interacted with an idea — and in what way.
+And lo and behold, the outcome was on par with the soccer predictions:

 Can we find a good idea that doesn’t follow the general patterns of a good idea?
-No, not—not yet, at least.
+No, not — not yet, at least.